Knitting On The Net

 by Barbara Breiter

-First you'll need to take the seams apart.
-Using sharp scissors, cut carefully so as to not cut through the knitting but rather the yarn used to sew the seam.
-If you do cut the knitting, you will have smaller balls.
+If it's a piece that was seamed, you'll need to take the seams apart.
+Using sharp embroidery scissors carefully cut the yarn that was used to sew the seam and not the knitting or crocheting itself.
+If you do cut the piece itself, you will still have yarn to rework but you'll just have smaller balls.

-After the seams are ripped out, you'll have the pieces before they were sewn together.
-Begin to unravel at the point you bound off, not casted on.
+After the seams are ripped out, you'll have the pieces as they were before they were sewn together.
+Begin to unravel at the end point where you finished off if crocheting or bound off if knitting.
+If you try to unravel from the other direction, you'll end up with a mess.

-As you unravel,wind the yarn around someone's hands or the back of a straight back chair.
-When you're at the end, tie a loose knot with another piece of yarn around the unraveled yarn in two places so it doesn't tangle.
+As you unravel, wind the yarn around someone's hands or the back of a straight back chair.
+Watch for weak spots and cut them out.
+When you've unraveled the entire piece, tie a loose knot with another piece of yarn around the unraveled yarn in two or three places to prevent tangling.

 Need more knitting instructions?